Lower Abdominal Cramps in Medicine / Internal Medicine — 28yo Man | Gastroenterology | SMLE Q#16641

 Last updated: February 2026

-A 28-year-old man has 2 weeks of bloody diarrhea (8–10/day) with lower abdominal cramps, tenesmus, urgency, mucus, and 3-kg weight loss.
-Rectal exam shows blood-stained mucus.
-Labs: hemoglobin 10.8 g/dL, leukocytes 12,000/µL, platelets 420,000/µL, C-reactive protein 28 mg/L. Stool samples have been sent to exclude infection; chronic inflammatory bowel disease is suspected.
+A 28-year-old man has 2 weeks of bloody diarrhea (8–10 times/day) with lower abdominal cramps, urgency, tenesmus, mucus, and 3-kg weight loss.
+Digital rectal examination shows blood-stained mucus.
+Stool samples have been sent to exclude infectious causes.
 Which of the following is the most appropriate investigation to establish the diagnosis?

 Continue in practice mode